lettersnail v0.0.1 — a simple email notification helper.

 link:cmd/check.go[]

-command will check all messages in the todo
+The check command will check all messages in the todo and drafts folder

 and report any messages that can’t be processed.
 Optionally a file name can be